Fu-Dayuan/Fu-Dayuan/README.md

 ## Hi there 👋

-I am Dayuan Fu, a PHD student at [GAIR](https://plms.ai/people/index.html) at Shanghai lnnovation Institute (SII) and Shanghai Jiao Tong University (SJTU), supervised by Prof. Pengfei Liu.
-I have gained my Master degree from [PRIS-NLP Group](https://pris-nlp.github.io/en/author/dayuan-fu/) at Beijing University of Posts and Telecommunications (BUPT), supervised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
+I am Dayuan Fu, a PHD student from [GAIR](https://plms.ai/people/index.html) at Shanghai Innovation Institute (SII) and Shanghai Jiao Tong University (SJTU), supervised by Prof. Pengfei Liu.
+I have gained my master's degree from [PRIS-NLP Group](https://pris-nlp.github.io/en/author/dayuan-fu/) at Beijing University of Posts and Telecommunications (BUPT), supervised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
 I visited [TsinghuaC3I group](https://c3i.ee.tsinghua.edu.cn/author/%E5%82%85%E5%A4%A7%E6%BA%90/) from 2022.10 to 2024.8.
-My research interests primarily focus on LLM Agents automation including both expanding the range of agent applications via agent itself and using agents to discover new Nobel Prize level laws/rules.
+My research interests primarily focus on LLM Agents automation, including both expanding the range of agent applications via agent itself and using agents to discover new Nobel Prize-level laws/rules.
 I believe combining search with powerful LLM is the way to AGI.

 Now, I'm working on the following research topics:

-- **Coding Agent**: Training long horizon coding agents for SWE and research automation.
+- **Coding Agent**: Training long-horizon coding agents for SWE and research automation.
 - **Evolve with Search Harness**: Developing (tree) search harnesses for novel insight discovery.
-Including improve the search efficiency and node expand quality.
+Including improving search efficiency and node expansion quality.
-- **AI for AI system**: Using AI to speedup AI research and development.
+- **AI for AI system**: Using AI to speed up AI research and development.

  I have published several papers at prominent NLP conferences, including ICLR, ICML, EMNLP, CIKM, and NAACL.